This course provided an overview of modeling approaches used in the

 models: classification of enriched continuum

-theories, nonlocal formulations of the integral type, explicit and
+theories, nonlocal formulations of the integral type (nonlocal damage and

 The course is designed for graduate students at the doctoral